NCAR/HPC-Docs/docs/getting-started/acknowledging-ncar-and-cisl.md

 #### For Climate Simulation Lab (CSL) allocations
-*Computing resources ([doi:10.5065/qx9a-pg09](https://doi.org/10.5065/qx9a-pg09)) were provided by the Climate Simulation Laboratory at NSF NCAR's Computational and Information Systems Laboratory, sponsored by the National Science Foundation and other agencies.*
+*Computing resources ([doi:10.5065/qx9a-pg09](https://doi.org/10.5065/qx9a-pg09)) were provided by the Climate Simulation Laboratory at NSF NCAR's Computational and Information Systems Laboratory, sponsored by the U.S. National Science Foundation and other agencies.*

 #### For Wyoming-NCAR Alliance allocations
-*We would like to acknowledge the use of computational resources ([doi:10.5065/qx9a-pg09](https://doi.org/10.5065/qx9a-pg09)) at the NCAR-Wyoming Supercomputing Center provided by the National Science Foundation and the State of Wyoming, and supported by NSF NCAR's Computational and Information Systems Laboratory.*
+*We would like to acknowledge the use of computational resources ([doi:10.5065/qx9a-pg09](https://doi.org/10.5065/qx9a-pg09)) at the NCAR-Wyoming Supercomputing Center provided by the U.S. National Science Foundation and the State of Wyoming, and supported by NSF NCAR's Computational and Information Systems Laboratory.*